Important – consultation on changes to the current charges

 Everyone should read our document guide and terms and conditions

-- Resident permit £40 per year with 10 free visitor permits supplied at first application
+- Resident permit £40 per year with 10 free visitor permits assigned to the residents permit account at first application

 - Business permit £160 per year.
 Please note that business permits are not being issued for West Malling due to lack of on street parking.